 1917 Four Wheel Drive, Oshkosh, WI, USA, 54902

-Oshkosh is the top producer of access equipment, specialty vehicles, and military trucks.
-It serves diverse end markets, where it is typically the market share leader in North America, or, in the case of JLG aerial work platforms, a global leader.
-In recent years, the company has manufactured joint light tactical vehicles, or JLTV, for the U.S. Department of Defense.
-However, Oshkosh recently lost the JLTV recompete, bringing its U.S. Postal Service contract into focus, which calls for the electrification of U.S. postal vehicles.
-The company reports four segments—access equipment (48% of revenue), defense (26%), fire and emergency (13%), and commercial (13%)—and generated $8.3 billion in revenue in 2022.
+Oshkosh Corp is the top producer of access equipment, specialty vehicles, and military trucks.
+It serves diverse end markets, where it is typically the market share leader in North America, or, in the case of JLG aerial work platforms.
+The company had manufactured joint light tactical vehicles for the U.S. Department of Defense.
+The company reports in three segments: Access, Vocational and Defense.
+It derives maximum revenue from Access Segment.

 No Headlines